Supporting Los Angeles' Homeless Community During Covid-19

 Industry: Government / Social Services

-Team Members included two other hybrid UX Designers / Product Managers (PM).
-I was involved in early customer discovery sessions as a PM and later rejoined the project to collaborate in UXUI Design.
+Team of three designers.
+I was involved in early stage customer discovery phase and later rejoined the project to co-design the product.

 The world went on lockdown when Covid-19 was declared a global pandemic.
 Stay-at-home measures were mandated in effort to prevent the spread of the virus.
 But what happens to the homeless community in Los Angeles who doesn't have the privilege of having a shelter over their heads or adequate access to healthcare?
 The question loomed over the heads of many housing authorities in the Los Angeles county and became more and more urgent as the virus began to spread.